jvoung/s1t/README.md

 ## Overview

-A simple SAT solver, written as an exercise to learn Go lang.
-Initially this will start with the basic DPLL algorithm, and enhance.
+A simple SAT solver, written for fun (learn more Go lang).

 ## Input